PUR 307–02: Procurements near Fiscal Year-End

 To allow sufficient time to follow prescribed procurement procedures

 Expenditures should be made in the fiscal year in which funds are budgeted.
 Rush expenditures near the fiscal year-end (usually June 30) are discouraged.
 Procurements must comply with established procurement procedures, which, in most instances, require competitive bidding.
-The senior associate vice president for Finance and deputy treasurer will publish the date by which capital items should be ordered each fiscal year.
+The vice president for finance and deputy treasurer will publish the date by which capital items should be ordered each fiscal year.
 Requisitions for capital items placed after this date require additional approvals.

 Noncapital goods and services charged to operations must be ordered well in advance of the fiscal year-end to ensure receipt, invoicing, and payment from the current year’s budget.